 I took a ramen to go as well, and it was packaged up beautifully for the drive.
 The broth and the ingredients were in separate carriers, replete with instructions for optimum preparation at home.

-Owner and Chef Matthew Williams also operate Khom Loi, a Thai restaurant that gets great reviews and is another local go-to.
+Owners and Chefs Matthew Williams and Moishe Hahn-Schuman also operate Khom Loi, a Thai restaurant that gets great reviews and is another local go-to.
 They were closed for a short period, and while we missed going there for this article it’s on our list of must-try Sebastopol restaurants.

 6750 McKinley Street, The Barlow // +1-707-827-6373